 You are required to provide a detailed doctoral research proposal prior to the acceptance stage.
 All applications will be considered by the University’s Research Applications Panel.
 Once your research proposal has been submitted and approved, you will be invited for interview.
 This interview will be in two parts, both will usually be held on the same day.
 One part will look at your potential as a practitioner in counselling psychology, and the other part will consider your suitability as a Doctoral level research student.

-Prior to starting the counselling course you will need to have confirmed a suitable placement for counselling practice.
-Please note that this is essential and you will be asked to provide details of your placement at the start of the course.
+Prior to starting on the course, you will need to have confirmed a suitable placement for counselling practice.
+Please note that this is essential and you will be asked to provide details of your placement at the start of the Doctorate course.
 The criteria for a suitable placement will be discussed at interview and we will provide you with information about organisations who regularly accept students on placement, however you will need to organise the placement for yourself.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.